sfu-compbio/deez/README.md

 - `--lossy, -l`

 	Set lossy parameter for quality lossy encoding (for more information, please check [SCALCE][1]).

+- `--read-lossy, -L`

+	Enables lossy compression of read names.

+	**WARNING: This option is experimental and might require a lot of memory!**

 - `--quality, -q [mode]`